Ipstenu/sitewide-comment-control/readme.txt

 == Changelog ==

 = 3.1 =
-* June 2020 by Ipstenu
+* 24 June 2020 by Ipstenu
-* Updated: Changed term for blocked users to Block List.
+* Updated: General: Remove “whitelist” and “blacklist” in favor of more clear and inclusive language.

 = 3.0 =
 * 27 December 2018 by Ipstenu